 Agility & Scale

-Designing a clearly visible API portfolio in ignite also helps enterprises prepare for agility in the face of emerging technologies.
+Designing a clearly visible API Catalog in ignite also helps enterprises prepare for agility in the face of emerging technologies.
 With the rise of Big Data, analytics, and IoT, the eventual aim is to bring all of this information under one roof.
 Stakeholder systems (the system-of-record mapping to API definitions) aligned to data-in-motion (your API Products, web services, and events) allows you to assess and assimilate all of the company’s operations in real-time, prioritizing clarity for roadmap initiatives and allowing you to implement changes before the hurdles ever affect sales.

 There are two ways to visit the Design stage within the ignite Platform.